Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 The discussion above covers bonds and other income-producing assets.
 But what do interest rate falls mean for the broader stock market?
 The answer, unfortunately, is ‘it depends’.

-If central banks were expected to cut rates simply because inflation had been brought under control, it would be unalloyed good news for most parts of the stock market (banks and insurers would be the main exception because they tend to prosper from higher rates).
-In this scenario, stocks should benefit, first, because of the fact, mentioned above, that a decline in the appeal of cash savings tends to make all other assets more attractive on a relative basis.
-This applies especially to shares that pay a dividend, even if they do not count as ‘bond proxies’.
-The second reason why falling interest rates tend to be welcomed by the stock market is that many companies borrow money, so falling rates reduce their interest bills and therefore make them more profitable.
+If central banks cut rates simply because inflation has been brought under control, it is unalloyed good news for most parts of the stock market (banks and insurers are the main exception because they tend to prosper from higher rates).
+In this scenario, stocks should benefit for two reasons: first, because a decline in the appeal of cash savings tends to make all other assets more attractive on a relative basis; second, because many companies borrow money, so falling rates reduce their interest bills and therefore make them more profitable.

 But things are different if rates are being cut to deal with a recession.
-Here investors have to balance the positive effects of rate cuts against the damage likely to be done to corporate profitability by an economic downturn.
-If more central banks do cut rates over the coming weeks, some investors will see it as confirmation that central bankers do indeed expect a recession and may be even more inclined to sell shares as a result.
+Here investors must balance the positive effects of rate cuts against the damage likely to be done to corporate profitability by an economic downturn.

 Important information - investors should note that the views expressed may no longer be current and may have already been acted upon.
-Select 50 is not a personal recommendation to buy or sell a fund.
 Overseas investments will be affected by movements in currency exchange rates.
 There is a risk that the issuers of bonds may not be able to repay the money they have borrowed or make interest payments.
 When interest rates rise, bonds may fall in value.
 Rising interest rates may cause the value of your investment to fall.
-Funds in the property sector invest in property and land.
-These can be difficult to sell so you may not be able to sell/cash in this investment when you want to.
-There may be a delay in acting on your instructions to sell your investment.
-The value of property is generally a matter of a valuer's opinion rather than fact.
+Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.
+Select 50 is not a personal recommendation to buy funds.
+Equally, if a fund you own is not on the Select 50, we're not recommending you sell it.
+You must ensure that any fund you choose to invest in is suitable for your own personal circumstances.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.

 Share this article